IvanLeffalle/IvanLeffalle/README.md

 </p>

 <hr>
 <pre>
 💻 Full Stack Developer
 📚 Software Development Student at BYU-Idaho
+📝 Enthusiastic about learning and solving complex problems
+🔭 Interested in transitioning into fields like Machine Learning and Artificial Intelligence in the future
-📝 Enthusiastic about Data Science and Artificial Intelligence 🔭 Exploring Deep Learning, Machine Learning, and Computer Vision 🌟 Skilled in Python and JavaScript
+🌟 Skilled in Python and JavaScript
 🚀 Certified in Web and Computer Programming
-🌱 Passionate about Full Stack Machine Learning Applications
+🌱 Passionate about creating impactful and efficient software solutions

+🎓 Dentist Graduate of the Universidad Nacional del Nordeste, Argentina

+🌟 Embracing Change: Transitioning from dentistry to tech has been an exciting journey, driven by curiosity and resilience.
+I thrive on adapting to new challenges, transforming them into opportunities for growth, and continuously learning in a dynamic industry.

-🤔 I’m transitioning from dentistry to tech, combining my analytical background with a drive to innovate in the tech world.
+🤔 I’m combining my analytical background with a passion for innovation to make an impact in the tech world.
-🙌 Open to internships or junior developer opportunities! this is <a href="#" target="_blank">MY RESUME.</a>
+🙌 Open to internships or developer opportunities!
+This is <a href="#" target="_blank">MY RESUME.</a>
 </pre>

 <hr>

 ## 🤝 Connect with me